 "We can't make everything perfect," Giselle says, "but we try to make thoughtful choices at every step."

 For Anouk, the transparency matters most.
-Giselle shares the process openly—the challenges, the progress, the reality of small-batch production.
+Giselle shares the process openly, the challenges, the progress, the reality of small-batch production.
 It's refreshing in an industry that often keeps its making hidden.

 She believes that if even 30 to 40 percent of Dutch production stayed local, it would create real change.
 But that requires skilled workers, and right now there aren't enough.
 "The beauty is that you can learn by doing," she says.
 "Craft develops through practice."

-Together, A Place Called Calm and Atelier Jungles create sleepwear from organic linen.
-Simple pieces designed for rest.
 "We want to show that local production and transparency can work together," Anouk says.
 "People deserve to know what goes into making their clothes, what fair pricing really means."

 "Working with people who share your values makes the work meaningful," Giselle says.
 "It's not always easy, but it feels right."

-Their collaboration is a quiet reminder: good sleep starts with good choices—in what we wear, how it's made, and who makes it.
+Their collaboration is a quiet reminder: good sleep starts with good choices, in what we wear, how it's made, and who makes it.

 Other Stories